 Introduction

 Want to identify genuine jade sources?
-Read this guide thoroughly for expert tips.
+This guide offers expert tips for understanding where authentic jade comes from.

-While over 2,000 minerals qualify as “gemstones” today, traditional Chinese lapidary arts recognized only ~30 materials as true yushi (玉石).
+While over 2,000 minerals qualify as ‘gemstones’ today, traditional Chinese lapidary arts recognized only about 30 materials as true yushi (玉石).
 This article explores how geological resources shaped 8,000 years of jade craftsmanship, from Neolithic serpentine to Qing Dynasty imperial jadeite.

 (For related readings: [Defining Jade Artifacts] | [Jade Crafting Techniques])